awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-gamelift-fleet-locationconfiguration.md

 # AWS::GameLift::Fleet LocationConfiguration<a name="aws-properties-gamelift-fleet-locationconfiguration"></a>

-A remote location where a multi\-location fleet can deploy EC2 instances for game hosting\.
+A remote location where a multi\-location fleet can deploy game servers for game hosting\.

 ## Syntax<a name="aws-properties-gamelift-fleet-locationconfiguration-syntax"></a>